-The thickness of our cover or card stocks are measured in PT (point), and our text or thin papers are measure in LB (pound).
-Some of our cover stocks include 18pt Brown Kraft and 20pt Cotton.
-Examples of our text stocks are 100lb Gloss Text which is typically used for brochures, and 70lb Uncoated Text which is commonly used for letterheads.
+The thickness of our cover or card stocks are measured in pt (point), and our text or thin papers are measure in lb (pound).
+Some of our cover stocks include 18pt Brown Kraft and 20pt Cotton which are used for products like business cards or flyers.
+Examples of our text stocks are 100lb Gloss Text which is typically used for brochures, and 80lb Uncoated Text which is commonly used for letterheads.

 GSM (Grams per Square Meter)